joshkennede/Solver/README.md

 To use the API, run the Solver.API project and use the swagger ui.
 The server property needs to be changed to make the connection strings work.

+To use the Angular app, run `npm run start` on the 'Solver.FrontEnd' directory and navigate to 'http://localhost:4200'

 ## Problem - 1
 Completed
 ## Problem - 2